Empower your business success with our Large Language model-driven solutions for IP, innovation management and research!

 Emotions will drive the future Intelligent Chatbots

 Imagine you run home from the office, highly frustrated and angry with your day’s work.
-But as soon as you enter the home, you have a personal friend in the form of a digital virtual assistant which can automatically sense your current mood and order your favourite food, dim the lights and soothe you to sleep while you listen to your favourite music.
+But as soon as you enter the home, you have a personal friend in the form of a digital virtual assistant which can automatically sense your current mood and order your favorite food, dim the lights and soothe you to sleep while you listen to your favorite music.
 Sounds like a dream.
 But this dream is soon to be a reality.